Plymouth is the largest city in Devon and lies on the coast about 37 miles south west of Exeter, close to the boundary with Cornwall.

 Conveyancing fees are comprised of legal fees and disbursements.

 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, paid out on your behalf, for example Stamp Duty or landlord fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Plymouth are fixed, meaning for a standard conveyancing transaction, what you pay is exactly what you see in your quote.